The start of my writing journey ...

 A snapshot of my life ...

 I live in Brisbane with my husband and daughter.
 My writing companions are my dog Mischa and my cats Daisy and Miss Lilly.
-I am an English teacher by day and a writer in the spaces of time in between.
+I am a teacher by day and a writer in the spaces of time in between.
 I love blue skies, butterflies and the smell of lavender.
 My favourite moment is to curl up with a book, sipping peppermint tea with honey.
 I prefer to ride my bike when running errands and I love authentic Italian gelato and I try hard not to eat too much chocolate.